401(k) Terms You Should Know

 And what about borrowing from your 401(k)?
 This is not considered a distribution—it's a loan from the plan to you, but if you leave your employment before paying back the loan, the remaining loan balance is then considered a distribution and you would owe taxes and possibly penalties.

 Most of the time—but not always—the term "withdrawal" is used when you take money out of a 401(k) plan and spend it rather than roll the funds over into a new tax-deferred account.
 You can expect to pay taxes on the distribution when you take a withdrawal and possibly an early withdrawal penalty tax, depending on your age at the time.
 You typically can't take a withdrawal from a 401(k) while you're still working for the company that sponsors your plan, at least not unless the company allows hardship withdrawals.

-But if you have an old 401(k) plan and you no longer work for the company, you can take the money out either by cashing in the account and receiving a check or by moving the funds to a new 401(k) plan or an IRA.
+But if you have an old 401(k) plan and you no longer work for the company or if the company closes, you can take the money out either by cashing in the account and receiving a check or by moving the funds to a new 401(k) plan or an IRA.

 This usually means transferring funds between investment options within your plan.
 You can transfer money between different investment options in your 401(k) plan without incurring any tax liability, although some of the funds inside the plan might charge a fee if you move money too frequently.
 For example, a fund might require that you own it for at least 30 days and you will be charged a fee if you sell shares before that time.

 The word "transfer" can also apply to transferring funds from one 401(k) to another.
 You have the ability to transfer funds from an old 401(k) plan to a new one if the new plan allows this, but the terminology used is usually "rollover" because you're rolling funds over from one company plan to another type of retirement plan.